- Pre-built binaries

 runtimedirectory within the user's helix config directory (more details below).

-HELIX_RUNTIME environment variable to point to the runtime files and add it to your
+HELIX_RUNTIME environment variable to point to that directory and add it to

 ~/.bashrc or equivalent: